-FEMA and/or USDA Warren County

-Date(s) of Declaration Number included in
+Date(s) of Friend True a FEMA and/or USDA Declaration Number Warren County included in Description

-Event Event Type (if applicable) Declaration?
+Event Event Type (il applicable) Declaration?
 Description

 of I-90.
 These storms resulted in

-torrential rainfall and flash flooding in

-portions of Herkimer, Fulton, Warren,
+portions of Horkimor Fulton Warron

-Washington, and Rensselaer Counties.
+Washington and Rensselaer Counties

 It was the second straight day of

 heavy rainfall for some of these areas.

 Warren County estimated \$1 million in

-01/10/10010 >1/A 21/4 flood damage.
+01/10/0010 flood damage.

 01/13/2018 Flood, Ice Jam N/A N/A After a frigid end of December and

-beginning of January, an unseasonably warm airmass was
+beginning of January, an

-pumped into New York on January
+numped into New York on January

 12th on southerly winds.
 The

 temperatures reached the 50s and

 60s during the day.
 Showers also

 developed in the warm airmass ahead

 of a cold front and were heavy at

 times, with some locations receiving

 one to three inches of rainfall.
 The

 combination of warm temperatures

 and heavy rainfall caused river ice to

 dislodge and resulted in ice jams in

 spots.
 Flooding occurred due to a

 combination of ice jam movement

 and heavy rainfall.
-Several roads were closed or damaged.
+Several roads were

-01/28/2018 Flood, Ice Jam N/A N/A Minor flooding occurred in the vicinity
+01/29/2019 Elaad laa lam NI/A Ν/Δ Minor flooding occurred in the visinity

-01/20/2010 1 100d, ice Jairi IN/A IV/A of a long-lived ice jam along the
+01/20/2010 FIOOD, ICE Jam IN/A IN/A of a long-lived ice iam along the

 Hudson River between The Glen and

-Warrensburg.
-River Road near Snake
+Warrensburg, River Road near Snake

 Rock in the Town of Thurman was

 closed due to ice jam flooding.
 There

 was four inches of water flowing

 across the road.

 02/22/2018 Flood, Ice Jam N/A N/A A large ice jam remained in place on

 the Mohawk River for much of the

 month of February.
 The ice jam

 stretched up to 17 miles from Rexford

-to Crane Hollow throughout the month in February.
-The ice jam mainly
+to Crane Hollow throughout the

-remained in place into late February.
+month in February.
+The Ice jam mainly

 Temperatures skyrocketing into the

-60s and 70s on February 20-21
+60s and 70s on Eebruary 20-21

-coupled with around 0.50-1.00 rainfall
+coupled with around 0.50-100 rainfall

 on the 19th over the Mohawk basin

 allowed river levels to rise and

 flooding occurred by the 21st within

 the Stockade neighborhood of

 Schenectady and across the river in

 Scotia, as well as backwater flooding

 of the Alplaus Kill.
 A substantial